 - Solar thermal panels use the sun’s energy to heat water which can then be used in taps, showers and wet central heating systems.
 A popular choice in a growing renewable energy market, solar energy is free and means owners need to buy less energy from a supplier.

 - Solar PV systems capture the energy from the sun’s light and convert it into usable electricity which we can use to power everyday appliances, electric heating or even to run electric cars.

 If you’re interested in solar PV or solar thermal panels as a renewable energy source for your home and would like free, no-obligation quotes, place a quick enquiry with our sister website, Solar Guide to find and compare quotes from MCS registered solar installers in your area.

 Heat can also be extracted from the Earth’s natural water sources.
 For properties situated near a lake, river or stream it’s possible to install a water source heat pump.
 Pipes are submerged in the water and a heat pump pushes a heat absorbing fluid through the network of piping; this fluid extracts natural heat from the surrounding water to be used in the heating system.

-As part of its strategy, the UK government plans to phase out oil fired central heating boilers by 2025 and has announced that natural gas boilers will be banned in new build homes by 2025.
-Instead they want us to adopt renewable energy sources for our heating and power and even drive electric vehicles rather than relying on petrol or diesel.
+The UK government plans to phase out oil fired central heating boilers by 2025 and has announced that natural gas boilers will be banned in new build homes by 2025.
+In their place, they want homeowners to adopt renewable energy sources for our heating and power and even drive electric vehicles rather than relying on petrol or diesel.

 By switching to a renewable heating system you will not only be lowering your carbon footprint, but could also make significant savings on your energy bills and even earn money through the Renewable Heat Incentive scheme.